 And every year- cause I know it’s an addiction.

-If you don’t want to work with a travel agent (I won’t take it personally!) you can also sign up in advance with a charity that has runDisney race bibs available.
+If you don’t want to work with a travel agent (I won’t take it personally!) you can also sign up in advance with a charity that has runDisney race bibs available (the 2021-2022 accuracy of this information is TBD)

 They are also able to get your bibs well in advance.